 This trail follows the old rail line from Dartmouth to Porter's Lake, crossing through the salt marshes in Cole Harbour and Lawrencetown.
 Bring your binoculars for bird watching stops.
 See Great Blue Herons, Goldeneyes, Spotted Sandpipers, and Black-bellied Plovers.
 You'll also spot seals, butterflies and people surfing.
 Start a journey on this trail in Shearwater where the Shearwater Flyer Trail begins.

 Harvest Trail, valley

-Starting in Musquodoboit Harbour, this trail winds inland to Middle Musquodoboit between the river and steep hills and cliffs where many thrill seekers rock climb.
-Connected to it is the technical Admiral Lake Loop, but you might want to put on the hiking boots for that one.
+Starting in Musquodoboit Harbour, this trail winds inland to Middle Musquodoboit.
+Ride between the river and steep hills and cliffs where many thrill seekers rock climb.
+Connected to it is the technical Admiral Lake Loop, but you might want to put on the hiking boots for this one.

 Victoria Park, Truro

-There are many paths of various sizes to go for a quiet ride on, all within the town of truro.
-Mountain bikers with more advanced skills are equally at home as there is plently of singletrack and a skills park to keep any rider busy here.
+There are many paths of various sizes to go for a quiet ride, all within the town of Truro.
+Mountain bikers with more advanced skills are equally at home, as there is plenty of singletrack and a skills park to keep any rider busy.
 Don't forget to check out the waterfalls in the middle of this park.